warren/perdicis-notes/content/How protocol buffers work.md

 They are very fast data structures!
 They're just difficult for humans to read.

 ### How efficient?
-Very efficient!
+Very!
 When communicating in languages where JSON is not natively supported (e.g. Java), things run 70-80% faster on Protobuf than JSON.

 When communicating in languages where JSON **is** natively supported (e.g. JavaScript), things run ~5% faster.
 So protobufs are typically not worth implementing for services that communicate over JS (e.g. Nodejs interface <--> Nodejs interface).